Go Back Up

 How to get reimbursed for out-of-pocket medical expenses

 Many of the health costs not covered by DPC or CM are reimbursable through an employer with a health reimbursement arrangement (HRA).
-An HRA allows employers to reimburse their employees tax-free for qualifying medical costs—so whether a patient uses DPC, CM, or traditional primary care, they can get their healthcare expenses covered.
+An HRA allows employers to reimburse their employees tax-free for qualifying medical costs.
+So whether a patient uses DPC, CM, or traditional primary care, they can get their healthcare expenses covered.
+Employees only need to meet their specific HRA’s participation requirements.

 Three of the most popular HRAs include:

-If your employer offers an HRA, they can reimburse you for more medical expenses than direct primary care or concierge medicine can cover.
+If your employer offers an HRA, they can reimburse you for more medical expenses than DPC or CM can cover.
+An HRA can even reimburse you for your concierge medical fees for any services you’ve received during the benefit year.

 Conclusion

-Both direct primary care and concierge medicine offer patients peace of mind in knowing they can receive the personalized quality of care they want at any time.
-DPC tends to come at a lower cost, but those with serious health issues may prefer the 24/7 access that comes with the higher price tag of concierge medicine.
-An HRA can help to fill the gaps in coverage left by both of these options.
+Both direct primary care (DPC) and concierge medicine (CM) offer patients peace of mind in knowing they can receive the personalized care they want at any time.
+DPC tends to come at a lower cost, but those with serious medical issues may prefer the 24/7 access that comes with the higher price tag of CM.
+An HRA can fill the gaps in coverage left by both of these options.

 Holly Bengfort